Shyan1943/p4/README.md

 ### 23. Create Reviews App + CRUD
     i.
 See step 10, to create and install a new "reviews" App ii.
 See step 13, to create `Review` models iii.
-See step 15, to create "C"RUD Route for Review
+See step 15, to create "C"RUD Route for Reviews

+### Associating Dgs with Users
+    i.
+Inside "dgs/models.py", import `from django.contrib.auth.models import User` and the relationship to the Dg model ii. `python3 manage.py makemigrations` & `python3 manage.py migrate`
+    iii.
+Inside "dgs/forms.py", add the relationship field to the Dgform (for testing purpose) iv.
+At browser, test creating a new post with an user
+    v.
+Inside "dgs/forms.py", modify create_dg view function vi.
+Inside "dgs/forms.py", remove the relationship field to the Dgform